 Our Dr Hauschka Picks

 I have been using NAK Hair products for almost a year now and they have without question saved my hair.
 After spending a year and a half travelling mostly full time, my hair had been destroyed by a combination of hotel shampoos, harsh water, sun exposure and a brief foray into bleaching I had at a Berlin salon, that completely stripped my hair back to straw.
-A friend introduced me to NAK and I was of course skeptical because I have run the gauntlet of organic, vegan haircare in the past and had never really been satisfied with the results.
+A friend introduced me to NAK and I was, of course, sceptical because I have run the gauntlet of organic, vegan haircare in the past and had never really been satisfied with the results.

 The Aromas Hydra Therapy is a mask that I use at least once a week in the shower and leaves my hair shiny, smooth and soft without any nasties.
 NAK’s non-toxic, vegan answer to dry shampoo, the Aromas Style Therapy is a go-to end of the week or travel product for me.
 It gives my hair body, texture and a little hold and an extra day without needing to wash my hair, which is really valuable when travelling.